Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Frequency Guided Posterior Sampling

 where $\mbf{S}_t = (\sigma_y^2 \mbC_t \mbC_t^T)^{-1}$.
 Since $\tweedie$ can be computed using one network evaluation of the diffusion model, its gradient with respect to $\mbx_t$ can be computed via backpropagation, as in DPS.
 Alternating unconditional sampling and conditional sampling using their corresponding score functions gives us our algorithm, which we call \textbf{F}requency \textbf{G}uided \textbf{P}osterior \textbf{S}ampling (\Ours) outlined in Algorithm \ref{alg:ours}.

 \textbf{Dataset-informed choice of $\mbf{k}_t$}.
 An important choice for our method is choosing the sequence $\{\mbf{k}_t\}_{t = 1}^T$.
 Each $\mbf{k}_t$ is a low-pass filter that should allow frequencies up till a threshold $\tau_t$ and then strongly attenuate any frequencies above $\tau_t$.
 In order to encode that the initial steps of the reverse process should only use low frequency components of $\mby$, we require that $\tau_T$ should start off small and increase as $t$ decreases.
 We denote the sequence of $\tau_t$ as our frequency curriculum.
-As datasets can have varying frequency characteristics, we set our frequency curriculum in a data-dependent way, as explained in \Cref{sec:experiments}.
+As datasets can have varying frequency characteristics, our method gives flexibility to set the frequency curriculum in a data-dependent way, as explained in \Cref{sec:experiments}.